 Just last week, I was doing the dishes from lunch, after which it’s my custom to feed Jenny, my cat.
-I set down her food and called out her name, but she didn’t come.
+I set down her food on and called out her name, but she didn’t come.
 I called again—still no answer.

 Thus began a feverish search that lasted for the better part of an hour, and guess where we finally found her?
 In a cardboard box, way up in the cellar!